 - Farmers’ Markets

 - Find Local Products

 - Craft Beverages

 Agriculture Business Support

-The Agriculture Business Council is an appointed Board comprised of local agriculture industry professionals that suggests and implements new ways to preserve the ag-industry and proactively informs the County Executive, County Council and OED.
+The Agriculture Business Council is an appointed Board comprised of local agriculture industry professionals that suggests and implements new ways to preserve the ag-industry and proactively informs the County Executive, County Council and FCOED.
 The Agriculture Business Council meets the 4th Tuesday of every other month.

 If you’re looking to start a new agribusiness or expand an existing one, the Frederick County Office of Economic Development can help.
 Contact our office for more information today to get started.
 Services available include:

 - Liaison on behalf of the agriculture industry

 - Permitting and zoning assistance for agriculture businesses